OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 npm linter
 ```

-or you can simply run circleci locally
+or you can simply run CircleCI locally
 ```bash
 circleci local execute build
 ```